Thomas Balfour: Family

 Balfour was the son of Captain William Balfour RN of Trenabie, Orkney.
 He became an advocate in 1831 and was elected fellow of the Royal Society of Edinburgh on 16 March 1834.
 His proposer was Thomas Stewart Traill.

 Balfour was elected Member of Parliament for Orkney and Shetland on 9 February 1835.
 He held the seat until 1837.
 He was a Conservative.

-In 1837 he is living at 9 Doune Terrace on the Moray Estate.
+In 1837 he was residing at 9 Doune Terrace on the Moray Estate.

 Balfour died unmarried at the age of 28.
 He is buried in the south-west corner of St Johns Churchyard in Edinburgh.

 Trivia

 His grandfather Col Thomas Balfour of Elwick was portrayed by Sir Henry Raeburn.